Soviet Central Television: First decades

+On 26 August 1952, the Leningrad Television Centre was inaugurated, the USSR's first state-of-the-art television studio.
+Broadcasts were made available in Tomsk in early 1953, becoming the first city in Siberia to have access to television.
+The former Hermitage Cinema was retooled as a television viewing house on 25 December 1953.
+In October 1954, a 20-minute highlight film of a friendly match between British team Arsenal and Dynamo Moscow was broadcast on BBC Television.

 On New Year's Day 1955 the Central Television Station began transmitting daily programming.
 On 14 February 1956, the new Moscow Programme commenced broadcasting for viewers in Moscow and in the surrounding Moscow Oblast.
+That same year it was announced that 75 new television stations were being set up and by 1960, Soviet Central Television would have an audience of 25 million.

-The USSR television service (both Programme 1 and Moscow Programme 2) began experimental colour broadcast tests on 14 January 1960.
+The USSR television service (both Programme 1, Programme 2 and Moscow Programme) began experimental colour broadcast tests on 14 January 1960.
 The next year, Leningrad Television moved its studios and officers to larger premises.

 The USSR authorities began construction of a television center in Ostankino in 1963 for the television networks.
 It was opened in 1967 as part of the celebrations for the 50th anniversary of the October Revolution.
 Leningrad would soon follow suit the next year as the newly renovated and expanded Leningrad Television Broadcasting Center reopened its doors.

 On 29 March 1965, Programme Three commenced broadcasting.
 It was originally an educational channel.
 This channel was shown only in the major cities in the European USSR (e.g. Moscow and Leningrad), and its programming was co-produced with the USSR Ministry of Education, oriented towards the nation's student population at all levels from pre-school till college.